smart-data-models/dataModel.WifiNetwork/AccessPoint/doc/spec.md

         model: '3g, bluetooth, bluetooth LE, cat-m, coap, ec-gsm-iot, gprs, http, lwm2m, lora, lte-m, mqtt, nb-iot, onem2m, sigfox, ul20, websocket'
         type: Property
     timeInstant:
       description: 'Timestamp of the payload .
 There can be production environments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.
-This attribute is kept for backwards compatibility with old FIWARE reference implementations.'
+This attribute is kept for backwards compatibility with old FIWARE reference implementations'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Datetime
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be AccessPoint'
+      description: NGSI Entity type.
+It has to be AccessPoint
       enum:
         - AccessPoint
       type: string